 A simple moving average is built by calculating the average price of a security over a specified number of periods.
 This is the simplest form of a moving average.
 It is used to determine trend direction.
 If SMA is moving up, then the trend is up, and if the SMA is stepping down, the trend is moving downwards.

-A 200-bar SMA is a standard proxy for the long term trend, whereas 50-bar SMAs are typically used to gauge the intermediate direction.
+A 200-period SMA is best moving average that is used for predicting the long term trend, whereas 50-bar SMAs are typically used to measure the intermediate direction.
 Shorter period SMAs can be used to determine shorter-term trends.
 It is possible to create moving averages from the Open, the High, and the Low data points, and most moving averages are generated using the closing value.

 Simple moving averages can be plotted on any timeframe chart.
 If plotted on 15 minutes chart , 20 period sma means average of closing price of last 20 candles of 15 minutes.
 Simple moving averages when plotted on Daily Time frame (1 day) are also known as Daily Moving Averages (DMA)